 - a. the Official Volleyball Rules (all matches);

 - b. the Event Regulations;

+- c. the Sports Regulations;

-- c. the Specific Competition Regulations;
+- d. the Competition Regulations;

-- d. the General Regulations; and
+- e. the General Regulations; and

-- e. the Disciplinary Regulations.
+- f. the Disciplinary Regulations.

-The National Volleyball Federation of the host country must be the body responsible for their technical organisation.
+The National Volleyball Federation of the host country shall assist the FIVB as needed in ensuring that these regulations are respected in the technical organisation.